 - Attend initial and ongoing training sessions to become knowledgeable about Medicare, Medicaid, supplemental insurance, long-term care insurance, HMOs, Social Security, and local resources and services.
 Initial training is sponsored by the Health Information Counseling and Advocacy Program (HICAP).

 - Counsel seniors a minimum of once a month over the telephone or at a specified benefits counseling site.

 - Assist older persons in filling out applications for public or private benefits.

-- Refer senior citizens to other community services when appropriate.
+- Refer older individuals to other community services when appropriate.